Time-Aware World Model for Adaptive Prediction and Control

 Thank you for your interest in our work.
 If you find it useful for your research, we would be grateful if you could consider citing our paper.

-title={Time-Aware World Model for Adaptive Prediction and Control},
+title = {Time-Aware World Model for Adaptive Prediction and Control},

-booktitle={Forty-second International Conference on Machine Learning},
+booktitle = {Proceedings of the 42nd International Conference on Machine Learning},

 }